God, this is such a black day for the American left.

 But they are the ones that change this country inevitably with what we call the march toward progress.

-So here is Senator Kennedy, again, admitting what the court represents to liberals.
+So here is Senator Kennedy again admitting what the court represents to liberals.

-It's a way to get what they believe enacted as law since they can't pass those laws uh democratically in legislative bodies.
+It's a way to get what they believe enacted as law since they can't pass those laws democratically in legislative bodies.

 But Senator Kennedy leaves out something very important here, and it's this.